lobennett/openneuro_glmfitlins/statsmodel_specs/ds000102/group_flanker/README.md

 ### Variance Inflation Factor (VIF)
 ![VIF Distribution](./imgs/ds000102_task-flanker_vif-boxplot.png)

-The Variance Inflation Factor (VIF) boxplot quantifies multicollinearity between model regressors.
+The above includes 1) regressor and 2) contrast VIF estimates.
+The VIF boxplot quantifies multicollinearity between model regressors and how they impact contrasts (for more on contrasts VIFs, see [Dr. Mumford's repo](https://github.com/jmumford/vif_contrasts)).
 Lower VIF values indicate more statistically independent regressors, which is desirable for reliable parameter estimation.
 VIFs were estimated using the first-level model design matrices -- nusiance regressors are excluded here for brevity.

 ### Voxelwise Model Variance Explained (r-squared)
 Voxelwise R-squared values represent the proportion of variance explained by the model at each voxel in the brain.
 The R-squared images shown here are calculated across runs, subjects and/or sessions (dependent on data Fitlins nodes) for the study and task.